GiftedNovaHD/C1-AI/README.md

 - **Real-time inference**: The tool provides real-time inference, allowing users to see the detection results instantly.
 - **Beautifully-styled rainbow effect**: No explanation needed

+## Additional Notes

+#### Database Tables
+`Images(ImageID, ImageName, ImageFile, UploadDate)`

+`Detections(DetectionID, ImageID, Class, Confidence, Location)`

+#### Normalization (3NF)
+The database schema provided in the SQL statements is already in the 3rd Normal Form (3NF) as it satisfies the following conditions:
+- Atomic Values: Each attribute (column) contains atomic values, and there are no multi-valued attributes.
+- No Partial Dependencies: There are no partial dependencies.
+All non-key attributes depend on the entire primary key.
+- No Transitive Dependencies: There are no transitive dependencies.
+Non-key attributes do not depend on other non-key attributes.